 You may get unexpected visitors knocking on your door anytime or feel like you don’t have any privacy.
 If you’re not stationary, parking in nature might be a good idea to get away from the crowds of the parking lots.

-There you have it… I’ve given you the pros and cons of van life, relying on my own experience.
-As I’ve said earlier, I believe the van life is a life-changing experience that everyone who set their minds to it should try.
+In my experience, these were the main pros and cons of van life.
+I believe the van life is a life-changing experience that everyone who set their minds to it should try.

 After learning to adapt to its conditions, its advantages surpass its difficulties for sure.